 Most of us are used to brown patches or dormant grass in our lawns at winter’s end.
 But if drought repair wasn’t done last fall, “these patches are more likely dead than dormant,” Zo said.
 In these areas, the dead grass becomes matted and tightly woven.
 When this matting occurs, it is hard for new seed to penetrate the soil and germinate.

 In a typical growing season, dormant grass seeding takes place in February or March, while the ground is still freezing and thawing.
 In order for the seed to germinate the temperature needs to remain above 55⁰.
 The warmer the soil, the faster the seed will germinate.
 “But it has not been a typical year for lawns,” Zo said.
 “If drought repair was not executed this past fall, in March I would suggest aerating the ground before seeding.”
 It is also important to wait 12 weeks after aeration and over-seeding before starting lawn treatments.
+Maintaining your lawn through regular grass services is also essential to ensure its lush green appearance throughout the year.

 With the potential for another hot summer and to lessen more stress on our lawns, Zo suggests applying these products around the following holidays: